sumanrbt/C-Programming/README.md

           gcc -o output.exe hellomake.c hellofunc.c

           to use this you  should change #include<hellomake.h> to #include "hellomake.h" so that the compiler knows that the header file can be found within the same directory           as the c file.

+      # Method 2

+        Sometimes you may get an error like fatal error: hellomake.h: No such file or directory #include <hellomake.h> ^~~~~~~~~~~~~ compilation terminated.
+        The reason for this is the compiler is not told where exactly to fing the header file,           so you need to add -I. at the end of the compile code

+        gcc -o ouput.exe hellomake.c hellofunc.c -I.

+    # Method 3
+      Using a Makefile